GoogleChrome/developer.chrome.com/site/en/docs/apps/app_codelab_import_todomvc/index.md

 We've included a version of the TodoMVC app in the [reference code zip][8] in the **_todomvc_** folder.
 Copy all files (including folders) from _todomvc_ into your project folder.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/Yfv4O1dCRrqr6XNtTBta.png",
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/Yfv4O1dCRrqr6XNtTBta.png",
        alt="Copy todomvc folder into codelab folder", height="515", width="800" %}

 You will be asked to replace _index.html_.
 Go ahead and accept.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/EhTkBXH06XN95xjOreut.png", alt="Replace index.html", height="124", width="420" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/EhTkBXH06XN95xjOreut.png", alt="Replace index.html", height="124", width="420" %}

 You should now have the following file structure in your application folder:

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/vSqNPowp4gvcBThfKYE0.png", alt="New project folder", height="144", width="593" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/vSqNPowp4gvcBThfKYE0.png", alt="New project folder", height="144", width="593" %}

 The files highlighted in blue are from the _todomvc_ folder.